werdna3232/aschwartz.me/src/markdown/skills.md

 #### Miscellaneous

-- **Databases**: I almost always prefer to work with an ORM, but I'm comfortable with basic SQL and relational databases like MySQL and PostgreSQL
+- **Databases**: I almost always prefer to work with an ORM, but I'm comfortable with SQL and relational databases like MySQL and PostgreSQL
 - **Git**: Love it.
 I prefer working with GitHub for online/remote version control.
 - **Java**: Java is great, but I tend to opt for Python when either language could be used.